Imagemagick

 $ convert demo.pdf demo.jpg

-The above command shall generate the jpg format image from the pdf file.
-If the pdf file has multiple pages then imagemagick shall create multiple image files named as demo-1.jpg, demo-2.jpg ... for as many pages as there are in the pdf file.
+If the pdf file has multiple pages then imagemagick shall create multiple image files named as demo-1.jpg, demo-2.jpg ... and so on for all pages in the pdf file.

 To convert only a particular page from the pdf file use the following command